dotnet/docs-maui/docs/user-interface/controls/hybridwebview.md

 ---
 title: HybridWebView
-description: Learn how to
-ms.topic: concept-article
-ms.date: 08/20/2024
+description: Learn how to use a HybridWebView to host HTML/JS/CSS content in a WebView, and communicate between that code and .NET. ms.topic: concept-article ms.date: 08/20/2024
 monikerRange: ">=net-maui-9.0"

-#customer intent: As a developer, I want to XXXXXXX so that I can YYYYYYY.
+#customer intent: As a developer, I want to host HTML/JS/CSS content in a WebView so that I can communicate between the app and a .NET back-end.
 ---

 # HybridWebView